Grandia III: Story

-Needing a boat to reach the mainland, they find a sailor named Alfonso trapped in a barrel at the pier.
+Needing a boat to reach the mainland, they find a sailor named Alonso trapped in a barrel at the pier.
 He offers to return their help in freeing them, claiming to be a ship captain.
-When they reach the harbor, however, Alfonso steals Alfina's brooch, a cherished memento of Emelious, to use as collateral for gambling.
+When they reach the harbor, however, Alonso steals Alfina's brooch, a cherished memento of Emelious, to use as collateral for gambling.
 He loses the brooch because the proprietor, Bianca, cheats using loaded dice.
 Wanting one more chance, he offers to marry Bianca if he loses again.
-Though Miranda and Yuki are furious at Alfonso for his deception, they agree to help him counter Bianca's cheating in order to get Alfina's brooch back.
-Miranda flirts with Alfonso during the game, distracting Bianca so that he can jar the dice mid-throw and win the game.
-With Alfina's brooch and Alfonso's ship recovered, Alfonso sails them across the sea.
+Though Miranda and Yuki are furious at Alonso for his deception, they agree to help him counter Bianca's cheating in order to get Alfina's brooch back.
+Miranda flirts with Alonso during the game, distracting Bianca so that he can jar the dice mid-throw and win the game.
+With Alfina's brooch and Alonso's ship recovered, Alonso sails them across the sea.
 En route, a flock of birds attacks them, and they are saved by a dragon rider named Ulf.
-Ulf mentions having met Sky Captain Schmidt, who lives in Randoto.
-Alfina consents to a stopover in Randoto so that Yuki can meet his idol and perhaps get him to build a plane for their journey.
+Ulf mentions having met Sky Captain Schmidt, who lives in Mendi City.
+Alfina consents to a stopover in Randoto to find a Lem Fruit, so that Yuki can meet his idol and perhaps get him to build a plane for their journey.

 Alfina's fate becomes more twisted, as Alfina and her companions challenge Emelious and finally face Xorn.

 The epilogue shows everyone going on living their lives.
 Yuki and Alfina are married with a son who has the same ambition of flying as his father.